DingWenl/FB-tCNN/README.md

 1. You need to design the new filter bank according to your dataset (Fundamental range of the SSVEP-EEG data).
 The filter bank details can refer to our paper.
 2. The number of the sub-filters in the codes may be changed according to your own dataset.
 3. The frequency of the target in the codes should be changed according to your own dataset.
+4. The program that reads the data needs to be modified according to your own dataset.